NorthGuard/loop_printer/README.md

 The LoopPrinter-class of these files does exactly what you would expect.
 It prints loops.

+Run `python -m loop_printer` to run a ton of different loop-prints.

 The idea is to pack a lot of typically required features into a one-liner method called in a loop, while using keyword-arguments to tick off wanted settings.